wwa-coro 0.0.1

 ASAN, LSAN, UBSAN, TSAN, and Coverage builds are only supported with GCC or clang.

-Coverage build requires gcov
+Coverage build requires gcov (GCC) or llvm-gcov (clang) and gcovr.

 To run the tests, use the following command: